thousandbrainsproject/tbp.monty/docs/overview/glossary.md

 title: Glossary
 description: This section aims to provide concise definitions of terms commonly used at the Thousand Brains Project and in Monty.
 ---
-[axons]:
+[Axon]:
   https://en.wikipedia.org/wiki/Axon
-[bit array]:
+[Bit array]:
   https://en.wikipedia.org/wiki/Bit_array
-[coordinate system]:
+[Coordinate system]:
   https://en.wikipedia.org/wiki/Coordinate_system
-[cosine similarity]:
+[Cosine similarity]:
   https://en.wikipedia.org/wiki/Cosine_similarity
-[dendrites]:
+[Dendrite]:
   https://en.wikipedia.org/wiki/Dendrite
-[displacement]:
+[Displacement (geometry)]:
   https://en.wikipedia.org/wiki/Displacement_(geometry)
-[efference copy]:
+[Efference copy]:
   https://en.wikipedia.org/wiki/Efference_copy
-[feature]:
+[Feature (machine learning)]:
   https://en.wikipedia.org/wiki/Feature_(machine_learning)
-[inductive bias]:
+[Inductive bias]:
   https://en.wikipedia.org/wiki/Inductive_bias
-[neuron]:
+[Neuron]:
   https://en.wikipedia.org/wiki/Neuron
-[path integration]:
+[Path integration]:
   https://en.wikipedia.org/wiki/Path_integration
-[pattern recognizers]:
+[Pattern recognition]:
   https://en.wikipedia.org/wiki/Pattern_recognition
-[reference frame]:
+[Frame of reference]:
   https://en.wikipedia.org/wiki/Frame_of_reference
+[Synapse]:
+  https://en.wikipedia.org/wiki/Synapse

 [SDR]:
-  #sparse-distributed-representation-sdr
-[synapse]:
-  https://en.wikipedia.org/wiki/Synapse
+  sparse-distributed-representation-sdr

 # Dendrites

-Implement [pattern recognizers] to identify patterns such as a specific [SDR].
-One [neuron] is typically associated with multiple [dendrites] such that it can identify multiple patterns.
-In biology, dendrites of a postsynaptic cell receive information from the [axons] of other presynaptic cells.
-The axons of these presynaptic cells connect to the dendrites of postsynaptic cells at a junction called a "[synapse]".
+Dendrites implement pattern recognizers, identifying patterns such as a specific [SDR].
+One neuron is typically associated with multiple dendrites such that it can identify multiple patterns.
+In biology, dendrites of a postsynaptic cell receive information from the axons of other presynaptic cells.
+The axons of these presynaptic cells connect to the dendrites of postsynaptic cells at a junction called a "synapse".
 An SDR can be thought of as a pattern which is represented by a set of synapses that are collocated on a single dendritic segment.

+**See Also:** [Axon], [Dendrite], [Neuron], [Pattern recognition], [Synapse]

 # Displacement

-In Monty, the [displacement] is defined as the spatial difference between two locations.
+The displacement is defined as the spatial difference between two locations.
 In 3D space, this would be a 3D vector.

+**See Also:** [Displacement (geometry)]

 # Efference Copy

-In Monty, an [efference copy] is defined as a copy of the motor command that was output by the policy and sent to the actuators.
+An efference copy duplicates a motor command that was output by the policy and sent to the actuators.
 This copy can be used by learning modules to update their states or make predictions.

+**See Also:** [Efference copy]

 # Environment